e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 11.1 Position: a declarative trait layer — plain Julia, no macros

+A component is authored in ordinary Julia.
+Its
+[stage functions](#g-stage-function) — `h_x` or `h_xu`, the two output stages
-[Stage functions](#g-stage-function) are ordinary multiple-dispatch methods (the `GUI.draw!` precedent).
-Structural facts are declared through a small set of well-known functions returning plain values, defined alongside the methods.
-No macro DSL: the charter's debugging, tooling and comprehension workflows ([§1][s1]) decide it (row 32).
-A macro can only ever *lower to* a layer like this one, so a convenience macro remains addable a posteriori as pure sugar (the `@kwdef` precedent), while never becoming load-bearing.
+every component provides — are ordinary multiple-dispatch methods, on the `GUI.draw!` precedent, and its structural facts are declared through a small set of well-known functions returning plain values, defined alongside those methods.
+Four questions about that layer are settled here: what it rules out and what it still admits (macros); how an author's methods reach the framework's generic functions, and how they can silently fail to (the namespace); which of declaration and evaluation is authoritative (the schema); and what a component's contract may depend on (the type).

+#### Plain Julia, not a macro DSL

+**Rule.** There is no macro DSL.

+**Why.** The charter's debugging, tooling and comprehension workflows ([§1][s1]) decide it (row 32).

 Redundancy between declarations and function bodies is accepted deliberately, under one non-negotiable condition: **every inconsistency fails loudly**, at build time where possible, at first execution otherwise.

+A macro can only ever *lower to* a layer like this one.
+A convenience macro therefore remains addable a posteriori as pure sugar — the `@kwdef` precedent — while never becoming load-bearing.

-The door stays open for the declaration layer specifically: a macro generating the well-known declarations — the `where {T <: Real}` ceremony of a continuous `output_types` ([§11.2][s11-2]) being the obvious candidate — is admissible sugar *on top of* the plain-Julia forms, never a replacement for them and never required to author a [component](#g-component) (row 166).
+The door stays open for the declaration layer specifically.
+A macro generating the well-known declarations is admissible sugar *on top of* the plain-Julia forms, never a replacement for them and never required to author a [component](#g-component) (row 166).
+The obvious candidate is the `where {T <: Real}` ceremony of a continuous `output_types` ([§11.2][s11-2]).
 Every rule in this part is stated over the generated methods, so a macro that lowers to them adds convenience and no semantics.

+#### The namespace: declarations are extended, not called

-**Namespace and extension.** The declarations and stage functions are **extended, not called**: authoring a component means adding methods to framework-owned generic functions, and Julia only does that through an explicit per-name `import` (or a qualified `Flight.f(…) = …` definition, the `Base.show` idiom [§16][s16] records for the extension-only [periphery](#g-periphery) surface).
+**Rule.** The declarations and stage functions are extended, not called: authoring a component means adding methods to framework-owned generic functions.

+Julia admits that only through an explicit per-name `import`, or through a qualified `Flight.f(…) = …` definition — the `Base.show` idiom [§16][s16] records for the extension-only [periphery](#g-periphery) surface.
 A component module therefore opens with

 ```julia
 import Flight: init_x, init_m, workspace, input_types, output_types,